 Over 90% of the world’s merchant shipping tonnage is classified by the 12 member societies of the International Association of Classification Societies (IACS).
 Dedicated to safe ships and clean seas, IACS makes a unique contribution to maritime safety and regulation through technical support, compliance verification and research and development.
 IACS was formed in 1968 to promote high standards in safety, pollution prevention and to liaison closely with the shipping industry and organisations.

 IACS members class a huge number of ships and most international administrations use the IACS members rules and regulations as the basis of their fleet’s license to operate including compliance with mandatory requirements.
 The members carry out surveys each year and otherwise as well as playing an active part in the workings of the IMO.
 It has a voice in the development of international conventions and also in providing technical support to member states of the IMO.
 This extent of the reach of the IACS eliminates substandard ships and increases the sophistication of ship design and operations.
-IACS members includes ABS (US of A), BV (France), CCS (China), CRS (Croatia), DNV GL (Germany), IRS (India), KR (South Korea), LR (UK), PRS (Poland), RINA (Italy), RS (Russia).
+IACS members includes ABS (US of A), BV (France), CCS (China), CRS (Croatia), DNV GL (Germany), IRS (India), KR (South Korea), LR (UK), PRS (Poland), RINA (Italy), RS (Russia) and ClassNK (Japan).

 With its extensive knowledge of the industry and fleet, IACS provides a massive contribution to international shipping and regulations, depending obviously on the input from the members.
 Although it is a non-governmental organisation, it holds a consultative status with the IMO and regularly participates in the capacity of an observer as well as an adviser to the IMO and the member states.
 This includes participation in the Maritime Safety Committee (MSC), Maritime Environment Protection Committee (MEPC), International Safety Management (ISM) as well as any other sub-committees and such.